Getting in the Heads of Data Center Tenants

 Location is still a top priority for data center companies.
 “Tenants prioritize proximity to transportation hubs, business centers and access to reliable power and fiber infrastructure,” Jemal said, adding that room for future expansion is also a key consideration.

 And of course, access to the cloud is more important than ever, Bond pointed out.
-With cloud companies, the Amazons and Googles and Microsofts of the world, continuing to grow, cloud access is more prolific today than in data center history.
+With cloud companies—the Amazons and Googles and Microsofts of the world—continuing to grow, cloud access is more prolific than ever.

-Howard Berry, Principal , National Data Center Solutions – Avison Young
+Howard Berry, principal, National Data Center Solutions at Avison Young

 Howard Berry.
 Image courtesy of Avison Young

-Then there are the physical space requirements of the space, which also remain crucial.
-According to Berry, when it comes to selecting the prime space, data center tenants mainly prioritize power per rack and cooling infrastructure.
+Then there are the physical space requirements, which also remain crucial.
+According to Berry, when it comes to selecting prime space, data center tenants mainly prioritize power per rack and cooling infrastructure.

 “These critical components ensure the reliability and efficiency of their operations,” Berry said.
 “Furthermore, tenants seek data centers with flexible design capabilities, allowing them to adapt to their specific needs and workloads.”

-With the rise of technology, data centers are expected to grow exponentially, and the capital markets are continuing to invest significant amounts of money into the space.
+With the rise of technology, data centers are expected to grow exponentially, and the capital markets are continuing to invest significant amounts into the space.

 For now, it’s no easy task finding availability for tenants in existing buildings and the same is true for those still in development, Bond said.
 As a result, data center owners have been afforded significant rent increases.
 He anticipates that on the supply side, these constraints are likely to continue.